More information and updates: https://astrodust.phys.ethz.ch

 Interstellar dust trajectory simulations and the role of the heliosphere

 Interstellar dust is at the base of the formation of stars and planetary systems and plays an important role in the chemistry of the interstellar medium.
-To study it, we can use astronomical observations of the extinction or polarisation of starlight, or emission in the InfraRed, but we can also probe the interstellar dust particles in our close neighbourhood: the Local Interstellar Cloud (LIC), a denser cloud of gas and dust than its local surroundings.
-Because of the relative motion between the Sun and the LIC (ca. 26 km/s), we can investigate the interstellar dust particles in-situ inside the solar system using spacecraft dust detectors like on the Ulysses, Galileo, Helios and Cassini spacecraft, or we can catch them at low relative velocities, and bring them back to Earth for a detailed study in the laboratory (cf. the Stardust mission).
+To study it, we can use astronomical observations (e.g. extinction and polarisation of starlight, infrared emission of the dust), but we can also probe the interstellar dust particles from our immediate interstellar neighbourhood: the Local Interstellar Cloud (LIC).
+Because of the relative motion between the Sun and the LIC (ca. 26 km/s), we can investigate these interstellar dust particles within the solar system using dust detectors on spacecraft like Ulysses, Galileo, Helios and Cassini, or we can catch them at relatively low relative velocities of only a few km/s, and return them to Earth for a detailed study in the laboratory (e.g. the Stardust mission).

 - Support for the development of the ESA IMEX model (2013)

 - Characterization and mitigation of optical path disturbances of the Darwin mission (2007-2008)

 - History of science: the life and work of Sir Hermann Bondi (2006)

 - Orbit calculations in L2 for the GAIA mission using FEEPS (2002)